enyata/innovation-sandbox-node/lib/atlabs/README.md

 ### sandbox_key

 This can be found in the innovation sandbox dashboard after sign up.
-However `0ae0db703c04119b3db7a03d7f854c13` can be used for testing purposes.

 ### host